 CBD has been quietly discussed between cannabis enthusiasts for a long time, however, unfortunately- it hasn’t gone much further than that, until recently where places such as locations in America have legalised CBD on prescription for medical purposes.
-So, were going to briefly discuss what CBD is, where its from, and the potential uses.
+So, what is CBD?
+Were going to briefly discuss what cannabidiol is, where its from, and the potential uses.

 What Is Cannabidiol?